* This is a professional Version *

 Adolescents also apply their new reflective capabilities to moral issues.
 Preadolescents understand right and wrong as fixed and absolute.
 Older adolescents often question standards of behavior and may reject traditions—to the consternation of parents.
 Ideally, this reflection culminates in the development and internalization of the adolescent’s own moral code.

 Many adolescents begin to engage in risky behaviors, such as fast driving.
 Many adolescents begin to experiment sexually, and some may engage in risky sexual practices.
 Some adolescents may engage in illegal activities, such as theft and alcohol and drug use.
-Experts speculate that these behaviors occur in part because adolescents tend to overestimate their own abilities in preparation for leaving home.
+Experts speculate that these behaviors occur in part because adolescents tend to overestimate their own abilities in preparation for leaving their home.
 Recent studies of the nervous system also have shown that the parts of the brain that suppress impulses are not fully mature until early adulthood.

 During adolescence, the regions of the brain that control emotions develop and mature.
 This phase is characterized by seemingly spontaneous outbursts that can be challenging for parents and teachers who often receive the brunt.
 Adolescents gradually learn to suppress inappropriate thoughts and actions and replace them with goal-oriented behaviors.